• Skip to primary navigation

 Using the point muscle and a good slicer knife, cut the point into 1-inch cubes.

-This post was originally published in April 2019, and updated in April 2022 wit updated details.
+This post was originally published in April 2019, and updated in Oct 2024 with updated details and recipe steps.
 The recipe remains the same.

 Tray of Brisket Burnt Ends

-Recipe for the best tender and flavorful Beef Brisket Burnt Ends made with Americal Wagyu beef.
+Recipe for the best tender and flavorful Beef Brisket Burnt Ends.
 The ultimate BBQ meat candy!

 Servings: 8 people